Lalkurti: Mosques, churches and temples

 There are six mosques and a couple of churches (St. Joseph's Cathedral and Christ Church) in the locality.
 The Christian minority and the Muslims have always lived in exemplary cohesion.

 There are a few temples in Lalkurti which are a reminder of the Hindu population that lived here before partition.
 These temples are now in disuse and have been annexed into the neighbouring houses.
-The only temple being used for worship by a small presently existing Hindu population is the Balmik temple.
+The only temple being used for worship by a small presently existing Hindu population is the Lal Kurti Temple.